Blog

 • Inspectors skip steps under time pressure, with no system flag to catch it

-A deeper operational problem is accountability.
+A deeper problem is accountability.
 With paper, it is genuinely difficult to determine who conducted a specific inspection, what they actually checked, and whether flagged issues were escalated or ignored.
 That gap allows repeat defects to move through the supply chain without anyone being clearly responsible for stopping them.

 These problems are not edge cases; they are patterns.
 According to a 2023 dealer survey cited by F&I Magazine, nearly 60% of dealerships reported a 17% increase in warranty claim volume compared to 2020, and warranty claim processing costs rose 28% in the same period.
 A portion of that cost traces back to defects that were either missed at PDI or not documented correctly to resolve disputes without lengthy investigation.

-What a Digital PDI Checklist Actually Changes
+What Does a Digital PDI Checklist Actually Change?

 Moving to a digital PDI checklist does not just replace paper with a screen.
 It changes the architecture of the inspection process itself.
-Here is what that looks like in practice for OEMs:
+Here is what that looks like in practice for OEMs.

-• Mandatory Completion Enforcement
+Mandatory Completion Enforcement

 Digital inspection apps require inspectors to complete each checklist item before moving to the next.
 Skipping is not an option without a deliberate override that gets logged.
 This structural enforcement is the single biggest gap filler compared to paper.
-OEMs using a vehicle inspection automation system like Intelli PDI reports 95% inspection completion compliance across dealer and port networks.
-That number is not achievable with paper, where partial completions are invisible until a defect surfaces downstream.

 When an inspector flags an issue in a digital PDI checklist, they capture photo or video evidence directly in the app, with timestamps, annotations, and geotagging attached to that specific checklist item.
-This creates a defensible record at the moment of inspection, tied to the vehicle serial or VIN.
-When a dealer later files a damage claim for a condition that was documented at port handoff, the OEM has time-stamped photo evidence of the vehicle condition at handoff.
-That evidence cuts dispute resolution time and directly reduces avoidable liability payouts for damage the OEM did not cause.
+This creates a defensible record at the moment of inspection, tied to the vehicle VIN.

-• Real-Time Visibility for Quality & Operations Managers
+Real-Time Visibility for Quality and Operations Managers

 With a paper-based system, a regional quality manager sees inspection data days after it was recorded, once forms are collected, entered, and compiled.
-With a digital PDI system, inspection software makes that data available the moment an inspection is completed.
+With a digital PDI system, inspection data is available the moment an inspection is completed.
 Operations managers can monitor inspection status by model, facility, and inspector in real time, allowing issues to be caught and corrected before they travel downstream to the customer.

-• Inspection Accountability and Audit Trail
+Inspection Accountability and Full Audit Trail

 Every digital inspection is logged to a specific user with a timestamp, device ID, and inspection duration.
 If an issue was noted and not escalated, the system records it.
 If the same defect type appears repeatedly on vehicles inspected by the same technician, the data makes that pattern visible.
 This audit trail is something paper cannot produce.
 For OEM quality directors who need to hold facilities and vendor partners to a standard, it is the difference between knowing there is a problem and being able to prove where it starts.

-• Model-Specific and Variant-Specific Checklists
+Model-Specific and Variant-Specific Checklists

 OEMs managing multiple platforms, variants, and market configurations cannot run a generic inspection process.
 A paper checklist update means redesigning, printing, and distributing new forms to every facility.
 A digital PDI platform like Intelli PDI lets quality teams configure distinct checklists per model, variant, or operation type through an admin interface.
 Updates are pushed to all users instantly.
 Bulk imports via Excel keep setup fast when rolling out to a new dealer cluster or port facility.

-• ERP and DMS Integration: No More Manual Re-Entry
+ERP and DMS Integration No More Manual Re-Entry

 One of the operational costs that rarely shows up in ROI calculations is the labor and error rate tied to re-entering inspection data into inventory management and dealer management systems.
 Digital PDI platforms built for OEM operations integrate directly with ERP and IMS systems, so inspection records flow into your operational systems the moment an inspection is submitted.
 Intelli PDI is designed for compatibility with existing ERP infrastructure, eliminating data silos between your inspection process and the rest of your supply chain operations.